ArnaudBan/widget-embed-latest-tweets/readme.txt

 1. Upload `/widget-embed-latest-tweets/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit the option page "Plugins->Widget Embed Latest Tweet" and follow the instructions
+3. Visit the option page "Settings->Widget Embed Latest Tweet" and follow the instructions
 4. Go to the Widget page, drag and drop the "Widget embed lastest Tweets" widget where you want it to show
 5. Enter at least your Twitter username